dlang/DIPs/Template.md

 or any other supplementary materials.

 ## Copyright & License
-Copyright (c) 2022 by the D Language Foundation
+Copyright (c) 2024 by the D Language Foundation

 Licensed under [Creative Commons Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt)

-## Reviews
+## History
-The DIP Manager will supplement this section with a summary of each review stage of the DIP process beyond the Draft Review.
+The DIP Manager will supplement this section with links to forum discsusionss and a summary of the formal assessment.